gregorybesson/ai-isolation-game/heuristic_analysis.md

 The results have been tested 5 times on tournaments of 20 games.
 I'm quite disappointed with these results.
 But thinking about it, It seems eventually logical: Keeping the center should be more important at the beginning of the game...
 But I feel creating an adaptive strategy is a good idea.
 I'll have to further study this option.

 # Conclusion / next steps
-I feel I've clearly stumbled upon an important parameter with the hidden rule "keep the center !"
+The aggressive player is the most successfull game-playing agent.
-Heuristic 2 is the winner.
+Heuristic 1 is the winner.
-As explained in my analysis, it seems logical to me as these squares have the highest number of future options, so optimizing these options for me while trying to reduce it for my opponent is a good starting point.
+As explained in my analysis, it seems logical to me as optimizing the number of my moves while reducing as much as possible the number of my opponent's move leads to less options to my opponent.

 I'm quite happy with the results, but I feel I could go much further.
 I think that my AI should adapt its strategy during the game.
 For example, I thought that following my opponent's path being close to him (1 square away from him) was a good option as a first player during the first part of the game.
 But my first tries haven't been successfull...
 Another feeling concerns the symmetries of the game.
 I've not done anything with it, but I think I could be more efficient taking that into account.

+I'm also quite disappointed by the Heuristic 2 results.
+I thought that these center squares have the highest number of future options, so optimizing these options for me while trying to reduce it for my opponent was a good starting point...
+Maybe I should try different multipliers.

 Last but not least, I should tweak the multipliers and levels to find the most accurate results.